Sergio Garcia calls for Spain to 'be more together'

 (CNN)Spanish golfer Sergio Garcia knows all about the complexity of Spain's regions.

-Born in in Borriol, a town on Spain's the east coast near Castellón, Garcia is a keen supporter of the Real Madrid soccer team.
+Born in Borriol, a town on Spain's the east coast near Castellón, Garcia is a keen supporter of the Real Madrid soccer team.

 Following his Masters triumph earlier this year, Garcia was even invited to take part in the ceremonial kick-off ahead of the "El Clasico" match between Real and Barcelona -- one of the fiercest rivalries of Spanish sports.